Eneshjakhar/Helpme-slack-bot/README.md

 - In HTTP mode, the callback exchanges the code immediately and shows a success/failure page.
 - A signed `POST /link/callback` exists for server-to-server linking; it requires header `X-HelpMe-Link-Secret: ${LINK_SHARED_SECRET}` and body `{ teamId, userId, helpmeUserToken }`.

-Dev simulation of server-to-server linking:
+Dev simulation of server-to-server linking (for visualisation):
 ```bash
 curl -X POST http://localhost:3109/link/callback \
   -H 'Content-Type: application/json' \